Separate Tables Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Separate Tables is 93 minutes (1h 33m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Separate Tables (1970) is 93 minutes (1h 33m).
+Directed by Alan Cooke, the film runs for 93 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 0.0/10, and global performance metrics, Separate Tables is classified as a Upcoming Analysis.
+Analyzing the overall audience sentiment, verified rating of 9.0/10, and global performance metrics, Separate Tables is classified as a SUPER HIT.
 It remains an essential part of the 1970 cinematic calendar.

 Frequently Asked Questions